localstack/docs/content/en/references/usage-tracking.md

 ## Overview

-For API Key activations, we track the timestamp and the API key.
+For license activations, we track the timestamp and the licensing credentials.
 We need to do this to make CI credits work.
 It is tracked regardless of whether the user disables event tracking since we collect this in the backend, not the client.

 ## LocalStack usage statistics